- Numbers Guessing Game- Your Numbers Game- Get

 WordPress Avatar via Gravatar Primer Tutorial

 Today we explain how we, as the “admin” user on this blog, just the other day, started to use a personalised image avatar, primarily seen regarding contributions to the comments at this blog.
-So what is an avatar?
-My advice, … Continue reading →
+But before we proceed, we were told, … Continue reading →